Close Banner

 Tad's favorite part of the party is watching Mickey's "Boo-To-You" Parade.
 He loves the Headless Horseman, all of the spooky floats and the characters in costume.
 You don't want to miss the Grandmaster's entrance — even if he is missing his head.
 Be sure to find a spot along the parade route at least 15 minutes in advance if you don't mind standing behind other people.
 If you want to be in the very front row, you should plan on staking out your spot — especially near Cinderella Castle and along Main Street, U.S.A. — at least an hour ahead of time.

 Don't want to spend so much time holding your ground?
 We recommend viewing it in Frontierland.
 You can get a great spot with much shorter notice.
 We love the atmosphere of Main Street, U.S.A. (and that's where you'll find us for the Christmas parade), but Halloween is a different story.
 We think Frontierland fits the spooky ambiance of "Boo-to-You."
 Since the parade starts in Frontierland, that also means it finishes sooner.
 So you can hop on more rides and character meet-and-greets while the rest of the audience waits for it to finish up.
-Powerline Max could only be found on Main Street.

 6. Don't Miss the Show and Fireworks

-The Sanderson Sisters take over the castle stage in the "Hocus Pocus Villain Spelltacular," featuring other villains including Dr. Facilier, Ooogie Boogie and Maleficent.
+The Sanderson Sisters take over the castle stage in the "Hocus Pocus Villain Spelltacular," featuring other villains including Dr. Facilier, Oogie Boogie and Maleficent.
 This is one of our favorite shows in all of Walt Disney World — you won't want to miss it!
 You'll find it less crowded at the later showings, especially the midnight show if you can hold out the extra time.

 7. Knock Out Hocus Pocus, the Parade and Fireworks All at Once

 If these three experiences fall at the top of your must-do list, we'd recommend finding a good viewing spot in front of Cinderella Castle and staying put through all three.
-While the second parade has lower crowds, trying to get through the crowd that has already been in the hub from the first parade who stay for the fireworks is not easy.
+While the second parade has lower crowds, trying to get through the crowd that has already been in the hub from the first parade and stay for the fireworks is not easy.
 If you're just coming for the fireworks, Casey's Corner or Plaza Ice Cream Parlor would be great options for a quick escape, but you'd still need to arrive early.

 8. Get Your Boogie On

-Mickey's Not-So-Scary Halloween Party — ZOM-BEATZ BASH
+Mickey's Not So Scary Halloween Party — ZOM-BEATZ BASH

 9. Don't Spend Too Much Time Waiting for the Ride Overlays

 While it's always neat to experience your favorite attraction with a twist, we didn't find any of the special Halloween party attraction experiences worth waiting too long for.
-The difference in the party-exclusive changes on Pirates of the Caribbean, Space Mountain and Mad Tea Party are fairly minor, so don't get your hopes up on having a toadally different experience.
-(The rides close and undergo a short transition period before the party begins.)
+The difference in the party-exclusive changes on Space Mountain and Mad Tea Party are fairly minor, so don't get your hopes up on having a toadally different experience.
+(The rides may close and undergo a short transition period before the party begins.)
 We wouldn't wait any longer than 20 to 30 minutes for any of these.
-If you can catch a short line (like our walk-on for Pirates), you should check 'em out!
+If you can catch a short line, you should check 'em out!

 10. Save Trick or Treating for the Last Hour

-Mickey's Not-So-Scary Halloween Party - Cast Member Giving Out Candy
+Mickey's Not-So-Scary Halloween Party - Cinderella Castle

 Upon entry into the park, guests receive treat bags.
 It's a cool perk, but they are on the smallish side.
 If your children are there for the loot, consider packing extra bags.
 You can also purchase souvenir bags that do the trick!
 Trick-or-treating is Lily's favorite part of the party, but she loves saying "trick or treat" as much as she loves the candy.